WebOrigami/projector/README.md

 The application should be sufficient to perform basic editing of Origami projects.
 You should be able to:

 - Install the application on macOS with Apple silicon.
-- Issue Origami commands and see the results immediately appear in the result pane.
+- Issue Origami commands and see the result instantly appear in the result pane.
-- Edit a text file (.md, .js, .ori, etc.) and see the result pane automatically reload.
+- Edit a text file (.md, .js, .ori, etc.) and see the result automatically reload.
 - If the displayed HTML contains links, browse within the local site.

-Out of scope for now:
+## Out of scope

+- Standard file editing tabs (drag and drop, etc.)
 - Adjusting or disabling auto-save or auto-reload
 - Manually setting the default site for a project
 - Window or Linux versions
 - Dark mode
-- Window pane management (showing, hiding, resizing)
+- Context menus
+- Resizing the 50/50 split of the window panes
 - In-app File Explorer
-- Watching file edits made outside the application
-- Reloading project settings when `config.ori` or `package.json` is edited
+- Reloading project settings if you edit `config.ori` or `package.json` inside the app; you’ll need to close the window and then reopen it to see the changes
 - Real code editor
 - LSP integration
-- JavaScript file cache resets
+- Reloading JavaScript modules (other than ones directly loaded by Origami, just like `ori serve watch` does)
+- JavaScript module isolation.
+All modules for all project windows are loaded in a single Node application space; if one project loads JavaScript that manipulates global objects, that might interfere with the running of a project in a different window.
 - Build, serve, or deploy a site
 - Help